My Coaching Plan:

 Yes, remote work offers plenty of flexibility and freedom, which is helpful when it comes to evening the scales between our professional and personal lives.
 However, remote work also blurs a lot of boundaries and makes it difficult to disconnect from “work mode.”

-• Statistics about remote work and taking time off
+• remote work and taking time off

-• Statistics about the importance of work-life balance for remote workers (and all workers)
+• the importance of work-life balance

 Table of contents